5 Benefits of Induction Cooktops

 Advertisement

-Even with ease of clean-up -- even with speed, energy efficiency, safety, control and easy clean-up -- induction cooktops may not be able to overcome the price issue for some.
-They're still significantly more expensive than gas and electric, up to a few thousand more for a top-of-the-line model.
-Factor in the new cookware you might need to buy, because your current stuff might not have the magnetism required to work with the cooktop, and it's a big investment.
+Even with ease of clean-up — even with speed, energy efficiency, safety, control and easy clean-up — induction surfaces may not overcome the price issue for some.
+They're still significantly more expensive than cast iron, gas and electric cooktop models, thanks to its copper coil and electromagnetic field construction.
+Factor in the new cookware you might need to buy, because your current stuff might not be induction compatible, and it's a big investment.

-But if you're doing one of those increasingly popular $10,000 kitchen remodels, or even a $5,000 appliance upgrade, an induction cooktop should be at the top of your "look into" list -- even, or perhaps especially, if all you do with your stove is boil water.
+But if you're doing one of those increasingly popular $30,000 kitchen remodels, or even a $5,000 appliance upgrade, an induction cooktop should be at the top of your "look into" list — even, or perhaps especially, if all you do with your stove is boil water.
+Gas cooktops, electric cooktops and ranges may offer a lower price-point, but they're also costlier and more complicated to use than magnetic cookware.

 Lots More Information